Matthieu Pigasse

 Matthieu Pigasse (/fr/; born 25 May 1968) is a French investment banker, media mogul and investor.
 He was Lazard's Global Head of Mergers and Acquisitions and Sovereign Advisory, as well as CEO of Lazard France.
 He is now head of Centerview Partners in France.

 Early life

 Pigasse was born on 25 May 1968, in Clichy near Paris.
 He grew up in Normandy, rural France.
 His father, Jean-Daniel Pigasse, was a journalist for La Manche libre.
-His uncle, Jean-Paul Pigasse, is a media proprietor.
+His uncle, Jean-Paul Pigasse, was a media proprietor.

 He graduated from the Sciences Po and the École nationale d'administration.

 Career as a financial advisor

 Matthieu Pigasse started his career in 1994 at the French Treasury where he was in charge of the debt and cash management of the French State.
 He became advisor in charge of financial and industrial affairs for the Ministry of the Economy, Finances and Industry under Minister Dominique Strauss-Kahn from 1998 to 1999.
 He then served as chief of staff to Finance Minister Laurent Fabius from 2000 to 2002.

 Pigasse became a managing director at the investment bank Lazard in 2002.
 He was appointed Global head of Sovereign Advisory in 2003, working on some of the most important sovereign debt restructurings in the last decade: Iraq, Ecuador, Argentina, Cyprus and Greece.
 He is also one of the most active bankers in Europe in mergers & acquisitions, advising on deals such as "the $40bn merger of Suez and Gaz de France (to become GDF Suez) or the L’Oréal buy-back of Nestlé shares."
 Additionally, he advised Caisse d'Epargne to acquire a stake in Lazard.

 He was appointed CEO of Lazard France in 2009, the Vice Chairman of Lazard Europe in 2011 and Global head of Mergers & Acquisitions at Lazard in April 2015.

 He is a board member of BSkyB, Groupe Lucien Barrière and Derichebourg.